DimitrovViktor/File-Organizer/README.md

 # File & Directory Organizer

-This CLI app sorts files in directories into folders based on their extensions.
-It can also combine sorted folders from deeper within directories into a main directory and delete empty folders.
+A C++ CLI application that automatically organizes files and directories based on file extensions and categories.
+This tool helps maintain clean directory structures by sorting files into appropriate folders.

 ---